Breathing Pauses

 Soft / Intro5 to 10 minutes

-3. Pause.
+3. Pausa.
 At the natural end of that exhalation, when you feel that no more air comes out without forcing, just stop.
 Don't inhale.
 I held that break without air for 3 to 5 seconds.

 This exercise is the basis of everything.
 The goal is not to beat records, but to introduce the pause in such a subtle way that your nervous system hardly sees it as a challenge.
 The key is softness.